 In an age where long lunches at the club and chummy drinks between reporters and PR reps are increasingly obsolete, how’s this happening?

 To start, take the obvious: What has more cameras than star-studded Hollywood Boulevard?
 That’s where the publicity game has some of its deepest roots, to be sure — and its biggest pockets.
 Publicists first came around as conduits to stars like Marilyn Monroe, Eddie Murphy, George Clooney and more.
-(Early stars of the field: Howard Rubinstein, Lee Solters, Pat Kingsley.)
+(Early stars of the field: Howard Rubenstein, Lee Solters, Pat Kingsley.)
 But while some publicists gained greater acclaim, in general the field was seen as being filled with cagey salespeople and cover-up masters rather than truly talented professionals.

 Image Is Everything

-Today, though, the communications game is becoming about much more than fast-talking, pitching or just managing muddy corporate reputations.
+Today, though, the communications game is becoming about much more than fast talking, pitching or managing muddy corporate reputations.
 Why?
 Publicists have been fixing sticky situations for years, and as the CEO suite opened up in general (to engineers, lawyers, etc.), it was natural that publicists would fight their way onstage, too.
 Especially as more and more of the “mission critical tasks” companies deal with these days are, inherently, media tasks, says Jake Siewert, who runs PR for Goldman Sachs and was briefly White House Press Secretary under President Clinton.
 Siewert, like many of the publicists interviewed for this story (many of whom, true to form, spoke only on background), has had a varied career, mixing politics, finance and the media.